yos727/Ame60/README.md

 a topmount 60% keyboard based off of Zlane's 'Kihon'.
 It is in the theme of the Vtuber Amelia Watson because I am a degen lol

 *DISCLAIMER*
 Use this at your own risk, I am making this open source because I want to spread this to other people, incase they want this.
-For information about screws and other stuff you can go check Zlan's post here https://github.com/Zlanee/Kihon.
-I just made a few adjustments, but most thigs should be the same.
+For information about screws and other stuff you can go check Zlane's post here https://github.com/Zlanee/Kihon.
+I just made a few adjustments, but most things should be the same.

 You can use any DZ60 or similar PCB which has the usb port on the left side of the case